pgenergy/docs/src/content/docs/sensors/v1/overview.md

 ![Functionality of the sensor for analog electricity meters](/src/assets/sensors/v1/protocol_example.svg)

 Because this type of sensor did not need any script (only the round per kWh number), the ScriptAcceptedRequest and -Response are not used.

-### V1 specific notes

-Only https-connections are allowed.
-If you want to change the host from *.energyleaf.de to any other, that address needs to be changed directly in the code, and also the certificate maybe needs to be changed.
-Currently the lets encrypt x1 cert is used.